 Further to this, if you have still have concerns, you should contact your EHCP Co-ordinator.
 You can request a meeting to discuss face to face.

-From that point, unresolved concerns or disagreements should follow a clear escalation process within the SEND Team to the Senior Case Worker, the Principal and then the Associate Director of SEND.
+From that point, unresolved concerns or disagreements should follow a clear escalation process within the SEND Team to the Senior Case Worker, the Principal, Deputy Head and then the Head of Service.

 There is no set timescale for escalating an issue to the next level because all situations are different and will require varying lengths of time to resolve.
 However, when an issue is being dealt with an indication of a realistic timescale should be given and if it seems this is not going to be met an update should be given with an explanation as to why there is going to be a delay.
 If the service user is not satisfied with the length of time the issue is taking to resolve or the reasons given for the delay and the actions that are being taken this should be escalated to the next level.

-You can find contact details for SEND Team members here or ask your coordinator:
+You can find contact details for the SEND Team here or ask your coordinator:

 Disagreement resolution - independent support and advice